-31. INTEREST-BEARING BANK AND OTHER BORROWINGS (continued)
+29. INTEREST-BEARING BANK AND OTHER BORROWINGS (continued)

-- (a) Certain of the bank borrowings are secured by the Group's finance lease receivables with an aggregate carrying amount of HK\$53,222,000 (2019: HK\$171,293,000) (notes 20 and 21). - (b) On 17 November 2016, the Group issued convertible bonds with principal amounts of HK\$140,000,000.
+- (a) Certain of the bank borrowings are secured by the Group's finance lease receivables with an aggregate carrying amount of HK\$28,289,000 (2020: HK\$53,222,000) (note 19). - (b) On 17 November 2016, the Company issued convertible bonds with principal amounts of HK\$140,000,000.
 Any convertible bond not converted will be redeemed at par in two years, after the dates of issuance or will be further extended as agreed between the bondholders and the Group.
 On 17 November 2018, the convertible bonds remained unexercised upon maturity.
-The convertible bonds held by 2 bondholders with total principal amount of HK\$56,000,000 has been repaid on 17 November 2019.
+The convertible bonds held by 2 bondholders with total principal amount of HK\$56,000,000 have been repaid on 17 November 2019.
 While the remaining convertible bonds with principal amount of HK\$84,000,000 is considered as past due and repayable on demand, and these were transferred to other borrowings in 2018.
 In April 2020, the Company received repayment demand letters from the legal advisers of the bondholders of these convertible bonds requesting the Company to repay the outstanding amounts.
-During the year ended 31 December 2020, The Company repaid partial principal amounts of approximately HK\$58,953,000 to bondholders.
-The Company continues making its best endeavors to negotiate the repayment schedule with these bondholders. - (c) All bank borrowings are denominated in RMB and other borrowings are denominated in RMB and HK\$.
+During the year ended 31 December 2020, the Company repaid partial principal amounts of approximately HK\$58,953,000 to bondholders.
+The Company continues making its best endeavors to negotiate the repayment schedule with these bondholders. - (c) In respect of bank borrowings with carrying amounts of approximately HK\$167,805,000 as at 31 December 2021, the Group defaulted in the repayments of bank borrowings according to repayment schedules as per loans agreements.
+The Group commenced the renegotiations of the terms of bank borrowings with the relevant bankers.
+As at 31 December 2021 and up to the date of approval for issuance of the consolidated financial statements, those negotiations are still in progress and had not been concluded.
+Since the lenders have initiated legal proceedings at PRC courts to demand immediate payment as at the end of the reporting period, the bank balances of approximately HK\$18,000 had been frozen by relevant bankers for repayments of bank borrowings and those bank borrowings have been classified as current liabilities as at 31 December 2021.
+Although the final outcome of the legal proceedings is uncertain, it is the directors' opinion that the ultimate liability, if any, will not have a material impact on the Group's financial position. - (d) All bank borrowings are denominated in RMB and other borrowings are denominated in RMB and HK\$.

-32. DEFERRED TAX LIABILITIES
+30. DEFERRED TAX LIABILITIES